-Approved by: Department Head: Willy Jeeff Dean of School:

-Registrar: Jammy Lundo Vice President:
+Approved by: Department Head: Willy Jeep Dean of School: Registrar: Jammy Hubdeo Vice President: Reviewed by:

 If this is an addition of a new course, fill in the following and attach a syllabus (syllabus should include course objectives, and outline of the course with sufficient details to illuminate course content, and a bibliography.
 The Curriculum Committee/Graduate Council does not need evaluation and testing procedural information nor does it need excessively long bibliographies).